Uniform rotation: Time models

 \section{Time models}

-$t$ is still the same time coordinate we started with and there are good reasons to keeping it this way as follows from these three properties: i) $t$ is adapted to the stationary space-time model; ii) $t$ is still harmonic, i.e. with obvious notations:
+I have kept the coordinate $t$ unchanged on going from the line-element (\ref{1}) to (\ref{18})and there are good reasons to do it this way as follows from these three considerations: i) $t$ is a cyclic coordinate in both cases; ii) $t$ is still harmonic:

-and iii) the time synchronization that it describes is of the chorodesic type,\cite{Bel1}, centered at the axis of rotation.
-This meaning in this particular case that:
+where $\Delta_4$ is the corresponding 4-dimensional Laplace operator, and iii) the time synchronization that $t$ describes is of the chorodesic type,\cite{Bel1}, centered at the axis of rotation.
+This meaning in particular that:

 holds on the axis of symmetry.